List of Indian states by wildlife population

-The Bengal tiger and the Indian elephant are endangered species which are protected by Project Tiger and Project Elephant programmes run by Ministry of Environment and Forests, Government of India.
-Indian Leopards are vulnerable and protected species.
-Asiatic lion is an endangered species only found in Gir National Park of India.
-The Indian wolf is an endangered subspecies of grey wolf.
-The tiger numbers are of animals aged above 1.5 years.
+The Bengal tiger and the Indian elephant are endangered species which are protected by Project Tiger and Project Elephant programmes run by Ministry of Environment and Forests of the Government of India.
+India is home to 75% of the world's wild tiger population, and 60% of the Asian elephant population.
+The Asiatic lion is an endangered species found only in the Gir forest in India.
+Indian leopards are classified as vulnerable species and protected species, and the Indian wolf is an endangered subspecies of grey wolf, both of which are protected by law.